The location where your NAIT courses will be held.

-- Day - Courses taking place between Monday - Friday, before 5 PM.
+- On-Campus Day - Your course activity is done in-person Monday - Friday, before 5 PM.

-- Evening/Weekend - Courses taking place on weekdays from 5 PM or later, or Saturdays and Sundays.
+- On-Campus Evening/Weekend - Your course activity is done in-person on weekdays from 5 PM or later, or Saturdays and Sundays.

 The average or expected time it will take to complete your program.

 Open Studies allows you to explore credit courses without applying to a program.

 It is an opportunity to get a feel for school and what program you want to be in.

 Program availability may be limited for international applicants.
 Contact your student advisor for more information.

 You may apply for advanced credit once you have been accepted into the program.
 Advanced Credit can be Transfer Credit (for completed post-secondary courses) or PLAR (Prior Learning Assessment and Recognition).